DavidBM/useful-javascript/README.md

 <a name="use-es6-constants-when-variable-values-do-not-change"></a>
 ### Use ES6 constants when variable values do not change
 In the bad example, the variable can be changed.
-When you declare a constant, the variable should stay the same throughout the program.
+When you declare a constant, the variable should stay the same.

 **Bad:**
 ```javascript